-Which is to say, yes: a year from today, you could be richer than you are now, or potentially have a better cash cushion.
-If you play your cards right, you might be on your way toward funding that dream vacation or finally replacing your kitchen counters.
+In other words, a year from today, you could be richer than you are now, or potentially have a better emergency fund.
+Or, if you are diligent, you may be on your way to funding a European vacation or finally redoing that dated bathroom.

 Decide What are You Saving For